-Feminization is the process of producing feminized seeds by pollinating a female plant with pollen from a marijuana plant that was formerly female but was converted into a male.
+Feminization is the process of producing feminized seeds by breeding autoflowers female plant with pollen from a marijuana plant that was formerly female but was converted into a male.
 In feminization, the marijuana plant is subjected to stress by being dried or being sprayed with chemicals.

-When the plants are stressed, they produce ethylene and there are some chemicals that inhibit the plants’ production of ethylene, the growth hormone for plants.
+When the plants are stressed, they produce ethylene and some chemicals inhibit the plants’ production of ethylene, the growth hormone for plants.
 This inhibition induces gender change in marijuana plants from female to male.

 This female plant that shall turn into a male through feminization will produce pollen but will contain only female genes because it used to be female.
 The pollen produced by this plant will pollinate female plants that will result in 100 percent female seeds.

 Feminization could be done using the colloidal silver method, silver thiosulfate method or rodelization method.
 The colloidal silver and silver thiosulfate methods incorporate the use of chemicals that are to be sprayed on the plant to induce gender change.